RefesonPinho/RefesonPinho/README.md

 -🌱- currently intern in oracle database at Byseven

--🌱 I'm currently learning concepts from the DevSecOps culture and studying a lot about the linux world and its day-to-day commands, docker, kubernetes, Terraform, AWS and etc.
+-🌱 I'm currently learning concepts about Oracle database, Postgres and others.
+I'm applying all the knowledge acquired with the Oracle database and I've been creating labs at OCI and creating a database, for example, in version 19c with all the necessary configuration for its operation within OCI.

 <div align="center">
   <a href="https://github.com/RefesonPinho ">